Knob Hill is an interesting and very nice dive site. It is fairly shallow about 55 to 60 feet (16 to 18 meters) and teeming with life.

 Once numbering in the hundreds of thousands as little as a hundred years ago, the Green Sea Turtle, the Hawksbill, the Leatherback, Kemp’s Ridely and the Olive Ridley are all listed as endangered species.
 While the Loggerhead Turtle is the only sea turtle not currently on the endangered species list, conservation efforts-including placing these turtles on the endangered species list and the actions of many countries and individuals has helped select population groups.
 However, much work is yet to be done.

-I remember my first encounter with Sea Turtles (almost 30 years ago) as if it were yesterday.
+I remember my first encounter with Sea Turtles, many years ago, as if it were yesterday.
 I had just returned from a business trip to Australia and had stopped by the big island of Hawaii for a little relaxation before heading back to the states.
 I had wanted to start scuba diving for several years and the resort I was staying at had a dive shop on site that offered an “introductory dive” experience.
 After some brief drills in the pool, I was off to the boat and my first scuba diving adventure.

 Sea Turtles are fighting for survival.
 They are hunted for their shells, eggs, meat and skin.
 Their habitats are under stress from human development, they fight accidental capture in fishing gear, and they face new diseases, worsened by changes in the environment.
 Nesting sites are critically important to the survival of wild Sea Turtles and we must find ways to protect these sites in a responsible fashion or we may soon face a time where the only sea turtles to be found are in an aquarium.